 Tile battens should be good quality softwood of 25mm x 38mm minimum sections, secured to the rafters with 38mm annular ring shank nails.
 Tile battens should be spaced according to the 'gauge' of the tile laid; the measurements being taken from top to top of the battens.
-The typical gauge for the Celtic, Barco Pantiles, Lincoln Pantiles and Corrugated Tiles is approximately 267mm and for the Plain Tiles is approximately 102mm.
+The typical gauge for the Barco Pantiles, Celtic, Lincoln Pantiles and Corrugated Tiles is between approximately 257mm - 267mm and for the Plain Tiles is approximately 102mm.
 Clay tiles are subject to small variations in size due to the drying and firing shrinkage in the manufacturers process.
-Before deciding on the batten gauge and linear coverage, the roofer should inspect each batch of tiles to ensure that the correct minimum and side lap are achieved.
+Before deciding on the batten gauge and linear coverage, the roofer should inspect each batch of tiles to ensure that the correct minimum head lap and side lap are achieved.